 Situation 1: Report the incident immediately to your supervisor/employer.
 Your employer should ensure your immediate safety and invoke the employer's violence policy and procedures, investigate the incident and take appropriate steps to stop the violence from occurring again.
-If the injury was critical (as defined under the OHSA Critical Injury Regulation 834) the employer must immediately notify a MLTSD Inspector, the JHSC or HSR and the trade union and must provide a written report containing the prescribed information to the MLTSD within 48 hours.
-(The prescribed information for all notices of fatalities, critical injuries, accidents, injuries and illnesses for most health care workplaces can be found in Section 3 of the Notices and Reports Under Sections 51 To 53.1 of the Act - Fatalities, Critical Injuries, Occupational Illnesses And Other Incidents.
-For a copy, log on to ONA's website at www.ona.org.)
-If the worker is disabled from performing their usual work or requires medical attention but no person dies or is critically injured, the employer must still report the injury and all of the prescribed information to the MLTSD, JHSC or HSR and the trade union in writing within four days.
-If the worker or someone on behalf of the worker advised the employer of an occupational illness or made a WSIB claim, the employer must still report the illness and all of the prescribed information to the MLTSD, JHSC or HSR and the trade union in writing within four days.
+If the injury was critical (as defined under the OHSA Regulation 420) the employer must immediately notify a MLITSD Inspector, the JHSC or HSR and the trade union and must provide a written report containing the prescribed information to the MLITSD within 48 hours.
+(The prescribed information for all notices of fatalities, critical injuries, accidents, injuries and illnesses for most health care workplaces can be found in Regulation 420 under the Act.
+If the worker is disabled from performing their usual work or requires medical attention but no person dies or is critically injured, the employer must still report the injury and all of the prescribed information to the MLITSD, JHSC or HSR and the trade union in writing within four days.
+If the worker or someone on behalf of the worker advised the employer of an occupational illness or made a WSIB claim, the employer must still report the illness and all of the prescribed information to the MLITSD, JHSC or HSR and the trade union in writing within four days.
 The employer and/or the worker may also contact the police, depending on the nature of the assault.
 The employer must also report this incident to the WSIB if the worker required health care treatment as a result of a physical or psychological injury and/or loses time from regular work, earns less than regular pay for regular work, requires modified work at less than regular pay, or performs modified work at regular pay for more than seven days.